Come Hang Out With Us!

-We are super excited about our new music programming!
+We are super excited about our music programming!
 Stonewall now has an expansive collection of drums, guitars, basses, keyboards, and mics!
-We’ve taken on Queer Rock Camp’s mission to empower youth, build community, and amplify resistance and self expression through music – so far, we have a sweet jam room with a full band’s worth of instruments, along with other rooms of guitars and keyboards.
-Currently, music drop-ins are happening every Monday from 5-6pm, and the jam room is also open every Friday evening during regular drop-ins for youth to utilize.
+We’ve taken on Queer Rock Camp’s mission to empower youth, build community, and amplify resistance and self expression through music – so far, we have a sweet jam space with a full band’s worth of instruments (drum kit, keyboard, guitar, bass, vocals) and more!
+Currently, music drop-ins are happening every Monday from 5-7pm.
 NO EXPERIENCE NECESSARY to come pick up an instrument and rock out, heal through creative expression, and have fun!

 If you are interested in participating or volunteering, contact Ruby at firstname.lastname@example.org!